maitri-surti/maitri-surti-portfolio/final_project_MaitriSurti.md

 ### Project Structure

 - Introduction: The Thrill and the Fear
+  Amusement parks often bring joy among visitors.
+I'll start the story by
+  sharing my personal connection to roller coasters about how I love the thrill but am hesitated due to safety concerns.
-- Background: Understanding the Scope and Rarity of Fatalities
+- Background: Understanding the Scope and Rarity of Fatalities The background will focus on the types of incidents that occur and establish why understanding these risks is important for the visitors and the park staff.
-- Data Analysis: Key Factors Contributing to Amusement Park Fatalities
+- Data Analysis: Key Factors Contributing to Amusement Park Fatalities Here, I will dive into the data, exploring when and where the fatalities are most likely to occur, the rides that are most associated with such incidents, and the locations which are most affected.
+The goal is to find meaningful insights from the data.
 - Visual Storytelling: Bringing the Data to Life
 - Solution and Insights: What Can Be Done to Improve Safety?
 - Conclusion: Key Takeaways and Call to Action